mxtdsg/hangman/README.md

 3. Multiplayer mode.
 4. Categories for words.
 5. Add Play Agian button to Modal.
-6. Prompt message on: special characters, already guessed letters.
+6. Prompt message on: special characters, already guessed letters, when not logged in, when trying to access other ppl's games
 7. Access control: Need passwords to login.
+8. Show username on welcome page/top-right coner when in session

 ## Links/References
 1. WordList: http://www-personal.umich.edu/~jlawler/wordlist.html